zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ## Backward compatibility

-The new tools save backward compatibility for old visuals code base but can require some additional changes to load external libraries.
+The new tools save backward compatibility for old visuals code base, but can require some additional changes to load external libraries.
-Because of the new tools wrap whole sources of external libraries and the visual code into one module.
-And some libs support module systems and can be load by webpack.
-They detect context and inits the libs as webpack modules without providing global variables.
+The new toolset is based on Webpack.
+The libs which support module systems will be imported as Webpack modules.
+All other libs and visual source code will be wrapped into one module.

-The old visual codes expect that global variables of libraries will available in context they can be broken in new tools.
+Global variables like JQuery and Lodash that were used in the previous pbiviz tools are obsolete now.
+It means that if the old visual code relay on global variables, the visual can be broken in this case.

 ### Fix loading external libraries.